 - 2010 - Cranes and derricks standard issued, replacing a 40-year old rule.

 - 2012 - Revises Hazard Communication Standard to protect workers from dangerous chemicals and align standards with the United Nations' Globally Harmonized System of Classification and Labeling of Chemicals.

 - 2014 - Revised the 40-year-old construction standard for electric power generation, transmission, and distribution.

 - 2016 - Updates its rule on general industry walking-working surfaces standards for using personal fall protection systems.

-So many of these things we’ve come to accept as normal practice.
-Without looking back, we don’t realize how recently formal regulations were put in place to protect workers.
-Plus, it’s clearly a growing list of protections and not without revision when necessary to either improve protections or to streamline rules.
+So many of these things we've come to accept as everyday practice.
+Without looking back, we don't realize how many formal regulations are in place to protect workers.
+Plus, it's a growing list of protections and not without revision when necessary to either improve protections or streamline rules.

-If you’re better at videos that blog posts, the UFCW has posted a couple of videos that you may find of interest.
-The first video was produced for the 40th Anniversary of OSHA in 2011.
-The second one, called “Can’t Take No More” was issued by OSHA in 1980 with narration by Studs Terkel.
+If you're better at videos than blog posts, the UFCW has posted a couple of videos that you may find of interest.
+The first video recognized the 40th Anniversary of OSHA in 2011.
+The second one, called "Can't Take No More," was issued by OSHA in 1980 with narration by Studs Terkel.
 It chronicles the development of workplace safety.
-Both can be found on the United Food and Commercial Workers Safety and Health website.
+You'll find both on the United Food and Commercial Workers Safety and Health website.

 Our Favorite OHSA Regulation